Sanglorian/orcus/Orcus Rulebook - current.md

 ### Summon

 A summon is a monster that is created by a power or other effect.
 It is an ally of its summoner, and of its summoner's allies.
 It uses your defenses.

-If the summon is reduced to 0 HP, it is destroyed.
-The summoner loses a recovery, if able to do so, or HP equal to half their Staggered value, if not able to lose a recovery.
+If the summon is reduced to 0 HP, it is destroyed and the summoner loses a recovery, if able to do so.
+If the summoner has no recoveries left, they lose HP equal to half their Staggered value instead.

 Unless otherwise mentioned, calculate the summon's stats as follows: